tomster/py-transmission/test/README.rst

     >>> initial_value = daemon.get_port()

-All of the aforementioned set methods provide the new value upon return, so testing the set method implicitely also tests the getter:
+All of the aforementioned set methods provide `True` upon return for success.

     >>> daemon.set_port(9091)
     True

-For completeness sake, an *explicit* Test of the get method:
+An explicit test confirms this:

     >>> daemon.get_port()
     9091